Automation Workflows

 Click Test to verify n8n receives the request.

-Go to your campaign, enable webhooks, and select this endpoint.
+Go to your call flow, enable webhooks, and select this endpoint.

 Step 3: Build Your Workflow